 We do not recommend that you accept any offer from the insurance company until you speak with your lawyer.
-Insurance adjusters may sound like they are working on your behalf, but they are trained to sound friendly and helpful.
+An insurance adjuster may sound like they are working on your behalf, but they are trained to sound friendly and helpful.
 In reality, their job is to make sure your claim has as little effect on company profits as possible.

 Additionally, because it is a truck accident, there will likely be multiple types of insurance policies that you may be able to file a claim against for damages.

-Having one of our experienced lawyers on your side can provide peace of mind so you can focus more on your recovery.
-We understand the many tactics an insurance provider may use to try and trick you into saying or doing something that could damage your claim or your credibility.
+Having one of our truck accident lawyers on your side can provide peace of mind so you can focus more on your recovery.
+We understand the many tactics an insurance adjuster may use to try and trick you into saying or doing something that could damage your claim or your credibility.

 We can handle all communication with the insurance companies and other third parties, so you do not have to.
 We are prepared to protect the value of your claim through each step of the legal process.

 Trucking Industry Laws That May Impact Your Claim